jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-togglenoweaponcd-description"></a>

 ### ✏ Description:
-Constantly resetting the weapons (auto attack) cooldown, effectively increasing weapon speed.
+Continuously reset the weapon (auto attack) cooldown, effectively increasing attack speed.

 <a name="cmd-togglenoweaponcd-parameters"></a>